bskaar/creatorapp-platform/GTM_STRATEGY.md

 **One-liner**: "Build your creator business with AI as your co-founder."

-**Elevator Pitch**: "CreatorApp U is the all-in-one platform that lets coaches, course creators, and digital entrepreneurs build landing pages, sell products, manage email, and run their entire business - with AI assistance at every step.
+**Elevator Pitch**: "CreatorApp is the all-in-one platform that lets coaches, course creators, and digital entrepreneurs build landing pages, sell products, manage email, and run their entire business - with AI assistance at every step.
 No tech skills required."

 ### Messaging by Segment